Aberdeen Lifeboat Station: Transfer to RNLI

 The RNLI committee of management had for some time felt that it would be in the best interest of everyone, if the management of the Aberdeen lifeboats was taken over by the RNLI.
-The issue was discussed in both 1900 and 1915, but ultimately, the Harbour Commissioners concluded that "no advantage would be gained by the transference of the service to the Institution."
+The issue was discussed in both 1900 and 1915, but ultimately, the Aberdeen Harbour Commissioners concluded that "no advantage would be gained by the transference of the service to the Institution."

 On 13 October 1923, the Aberdeen fishing trawler Imperial Prince was wrecked off Belhelvie.
 The Aberdeen Harbour lifeboat was launched, but broached as she approached the wreck.
 Four lifeboat men were washed overboard, but all regained the lifeboat.
 The lifeboat James Stevens No. 19 (ON 459) was pulled 7 mi overland to the scene, where with 11 crew from HMS Vampire and HMS Vendetta, both vessels had been at Aberdeen at the time, she was launched four times to the wreck.
 With assistance from the lifeboat, and the Coastguard Rocket Brigade, seven of the nine crew of the trawler were rescued.
 Two silver medals, and one bronze medal, were awarded for gallantry that day.

 Soon afterwards, discussions were held, with a view to the RNLI taking over management of the lifeboats.
 The RNLI brought a motor-lifeboat to Aberdeen on demonstration.
 At this time, one of the lifeboats still in use at Aberdeen was 70-years-old.
 After much discussion, the lifeboats and equipment of Aberdeen Harbour Commissioners were handed over to the RNLI on 1 January 1925.

-The first RNLI lifeboat, placed on service temporarily at the No.1 station in 1925, was actually a 40-foot Watson-class 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, named the William Roberts (ON 505).
+The first RNLI lifeboat, placed on service temporarily at the No.1 station in 1925, was Reserve No.7C (ON 505) from the Relief fleet, a 40-foot Watson-class 'Pulling and Sailing' (P&S) lifeboat, with oars and sails.
 However, this boat was replaced the following year, with a motor-powered 60-foot Barnett lifeboat, Emma Constance (ON 693), one of only three of this type and size to enter service with the RNLI.
 Too large to be housed in a boathouse, from this time, the No.1 station lifeboat would be permanently afloat.